clarkcb/xfind/README.md

 By default, the _benchmark.py_ script will run and compare all language versions, but this can be customized one of two ways:

-1. pass a comma-separated language/ext code argument, e.g. `-l cpp,go,hs,objc,rs,swift`
+1. pass a comma-separated language/ext code argument, e.g. `-l c,cpp,go,hs,objc,rs,swift`
 2. modify the `lang_dict` dictionary in _xfind.py_

 The _benchmark.py_ script executes a series of "scenarios" for each configured language version, and outputs whether the results of all versions match with a table of ranked performance.
 At the end, the performances values from all scenarios are summed and averaged and a final summary table is presented.
-Here's an example of the final
+Here's an example of the final output (from 2021-11-25; ocaml version excluded due to currently unresolved issues):
-output:

 ```sh
 $ python3 ./scripts/benchmark.py